HashakGik/KANDYBenchmark/README.md

 Each task image contains base concepts (triangles, squares and circles, in 6 different colors and 2 different sizes), which can be composed spatially by these recursive operators:
 - `in`: subconcepts are drawn one inside the other
+- `quadrant_ul`: subconcepts are drawn one inside the other in the upper left quadrant
+- `quadrant_ur`: subconcepts are drawn one inside the other in the upper right quadrant
+- `quadrant_ll`: subconcepts are drawn one inside the other in the lower left quadrant
+- `quadrant_lr`: subconcepts are drawn one inside the other in the lower right quadrant
 - `random`: subconcepts are drawn at random positions
 - `stack`: subconcepts are drawn top-to-bottom, the horizontal dimension of the bounding box is the same as the parent
 - `stack_reduce_bb`: subconcepts are drawn top-to-bottom, the horizontal dimension of the bounding box is reduced to match the vertical one